Dallas PPA Print Competition Rules:

 Competition Award Guidelines

 a.
-At the end of the year, the eight highest scores of each Active or Life Member will be tallied to determine the “Photographer of the Year”.
+At the end of the year, the eight highest scores of each Active or Life member will be tallied to determine the “Photographer of the Year”.
 The four highest scores of each entrant in each of the six categories will be tallied to determine the category winners.
 The trophies will be awarded at the annual holiday party.
 The “Photographer of the Year” award is based upon the total points earned from January through November of each year.
 The eight highest monthly scores will be added together for the participant’s total to compete for “Photographer of the Year”.
 This is a singular award.

 b.
 The four highest scores of each Active or Life member in each category will be tallied to determine the category winners.
 The participant can enter all the categories over a given year, but must have minimum of 4 entries in a given category to be eligible for the award.
 There is a first and second place award.
 Albums with multi-makers will have the total monthly points given to each of the makers.

 c.
 The “Best First Year Score” award is for Aspiring or Active members entering print competition for the first time.
-This award is limited to an individual who has not at any time previously entered in the Dallas PPA print competition.
+This award is limited to an individual who has not at any time previously entered the DPPA print competition.
 The score tally starts when an individual enters for the first time and continues through November of the same calendar year.
 It is up to the individual to notify the print chairman upon delivery of their first entry of their desire to compete for this award.
 An individual may enter each month in any of the categories.
 The individual entrant must be the sole maker of an album.
 (No multi maker albums for this award.)
 The “Best First Year Top Score” award is based upon the points earned from January through November of each year.
 The FOUR highest monthly scores will be added together for the participant’s total to compete for the award.
 This is a singular award.

 e.
 “Aspiring Photographer of the Year Award” is for Aspiring members only.
 This award is based upon the points earned from January through November of each year.
 At the end of the year, the eight highest scores of each entrant will be tallied to determine the “Aspiring Photographer of the Year”.
 This is a singular award.

 f.
 “CPP” award is for members who are Certified Professional Photographers.
-Active or Life Members who compete for this award must enter four prints FOLLOWING certification.
+Active or Life members who compete for this award must enter four prints FOLLOWING certification.
 Prints entered prior to formal certification will not be eligible.
 It is the member’s responsibility to update their profile upon earning their CPP designation and notify the Skills Director (Print Chairman) when entering their first qualifying print.
 This is a singular award.

 g.
-Special awards (Best Color, B/W and Judges’ Choice) will be awarded based on single images throughout the year, and may be given to Active, Aspiring, or Life Members.
+Special awards (Best Color, B/W, and Judges’ Choice) will be awarded based on single images throughout the year, and may be given to Active, Aspiring, or Life members.

 End of the Year Awards